aurelia/aurelia2-examples/examples/aurelia2-attribute-patterns/README.md

-# Aurelia 2 Animation Native
+# Aurelia 2 Attribute Patterns

-An Aurelia 2 application with native Web Animations API animations, bootstrapped by [aurelia/new](https://github.com/aurelia/new).
+An Aurelia 2 application with custom attribute patterns, bootstrapped by [aurelia/new](https://github.com/aurelia/new).

 ## Demo

-A demo of this application is running here: https://animation-native.vercel.app/
+A demo of this application is running here: https://aurelia2-attribute-patterns.vercel.app/

 ## Description

-In this example application you will see how easy it is to leverage the Web Animations API to add animations into your Aurelia 2 applications.
-You will also be introduced to the Motion library which wraps the Web Animations API and gives you nicer syntax and animation options.
+In this example application, you will learn an advanced concept.
+The ability to configure Aurelia's templating syntax to support syntax of other frameworks like Vue or Angular.

 ## Features:

 - Plain CSS
 - TypeScript
-- Web Animations API
+- Attribute Patterns API
 - Webpack for bundling

 ## Start dev web server